kinmury/obsidian-golden-coffee/README.md

 ## Style Settings

-- **Active Line CodeMirror** - Change the background colour of the active line.
+- **Active Line CodeMirror** - Change the background colour of the active line you are typing in CodeMirror.
    - Dark Mode
    - Light Mode
  - **Decoration**
+   - Header Hover "🢀" - When you hover over a header, a 🢀 will pop out.
-   - Vertical Lines Lists - Shows a vertical line on every list. _WARNING_: This could be a problem for those who use sync panes, since it will glitch a lot whenever you try to scroll near the lists.
+   - **Vertical Lines - Lists** - Shows a vertical line on every list. _WARNING_: This could be a problem for those who use sync panes, since it will glitch a lot whenever you try to scroll near the lists.
 If you use sync panes, please keep it off.
-   - Header Hover "🢀" - When you hover over a header, a 🢀 will pop out.
+     - Dark Mode
+     - Light Mode

 ## Showcase